Maryann Tomovich Jacobsen, MS, RD

 My name is Maryann Jacobsen and I’m the blogger behind Raise Healthy Eaters.
 I have over 16 years of experience as a registered dietitian, working in many capacities from outpatient nutrition counselor to corporate dietitian to freelance writer.
 I have worked with every stage of life — children, adults and the elderly.
 I consider myself a “family nutrition expert” because I understand each stage of development and consider them all to be closely linked.

-Before delving into childhood nutrition, I worked at nursing homes, hospitals and counseled adults in improving their eating habits.
+Before delving into child nutrition, I worked at nursing homes, hospitals and counseled adults in improving their eating habits.
 I learned quickly that people’s eating habits are shaped early on, not just with what they were fed but how.
 When I had kids of my own in 2006, preventing eating problems was foremost on my mind because I knew firsthand how difficult it can be to change habits, beliefs and lifestyles later in life.

 I discovered my love for writing upon entering the corporate world later in my career and knew almost instantly that I wanted to combine my two loves — nutrition and writing — to help people.
 My posts don’t just spout off my opinions, but dig into research to get to the truth and offer insight from leading experts in the nutrition field.